NovembreLab/eems-around-the-world/config/README.md

 Defines resources for running on a cluster environment (tested using slurm and SGE), currently supports time, memory, and number of cpus.

-<font color="red">Are these fixed?
-How do you know how much resources you need to reserve on the cluster?</font>